• What are your criteria for adding new sources?

 Describes how policy documents are linked to different SDGs Please note: this functionality was updated and improved in March 2025.
 If you would like more information on how we previously linked policy documents to SDGs there is more information here.
 As well as topics and subject areas Overton tries to…

-Overton gets funding data from Funder Registry (OFR), Europe PMC and Gateway to Research Overton allows you to see where scholarly articles funded by a given organization are being cited in policy.
+Overton gets funding data from OpenAlex Overton allows you to see where scholarly articles funded by a given organisation are being cited in policy.
 But how do we know which articles are funded by who?
-Accurate information about who has funded what…
+Accurate information about who has funded what research is hard to come by in the…

 • How we disambiguate policy documents